therecipe/qt/README.md

 ## Installation

-#### Full or stub installation?

-The full installation requires at least **8gb** free ram and takes 20 min.

-The stub installation requires only **2gb** free ram and takes 10 min.

-The only difference between those two version is, that you **won't** be able to use `go run/build` to build your applications if you choose to install the stub version.
-You are therefore **limited** to the use of `qtdeploy` to build your application.

-To build the stub version export `QT_STUB=true` system wide and proceed with the installation as usual.

 #### Environmental variables

 If you define environmental variables during the installation export them system wide, as they are needed not only during the installation but also later.